 This chart shows the same data sorted by lowest average unemployment rate (Johnson) through the highest (Ford).

-But averages across a presidency only tell part of the story.
+But averages across a presidency aren’t an especially instructive measure.
 Here’s a more detailed breakdown within each presidency.

 Unemployment Rates Under President Truman